rohitsagar363/hello-world/README.md

 Hi,Guys!
   Created this Repo to share about myself,store ideas, resources and share these things with you all.

-  Rohit here,I am a BE Computer Science Student passionate about DataScience.I am proficient in range of technologiesincluding Python,SQL,R and many   more.
+  Rohit here,I am a BE Computer Science Student passionate about DataScience.I am proficient in range of technologies including Python,SQL,R and many   more.